wp-plugins/editorial-calendar/readme.txt

 == Frequently Asked Questions ==

-= Can I see a demo of the calendar? =

-Check out our demo installation at <a href="http://www.zackgrossbart.com/extras/sandbox/wp-admin/edit.php?page=cal">Zack's WordPress Sandbox</a>.

 = What are other people saying about the calendar? =

 From time to time people write articles about the editorial calendar.
 We appreciate every one.